-Mouchette is a young teenager living in the tough country.
-Her mother is going to die, and her father does not take care of her.
-Mouchette does not manage to express her rebellion against the humiliations she undergoes.
-One night, in the wood, she meets Arsene.
-Arsene is the poacher of the village.
-He thinks he has just killed Mathieu, the rural policeman.
+Mouchette's a young girl living in the country.
+Her mother's, dying and her father doesn't take care of her.
+Mouchette remains silent in the face of the humiliations she undergoes.
+One night, she meets Arsene, the village poacher, who thinks he's just killed the local policeman.
 He tries to use Mouchette to build an alibi.Written by

 It was rumored for years that the trailer for this film was by Jean-Luc Godard, and he has recently confirmed this by programming it in a self-curated retrospective of his work.
 The trailer is virtually a miniature essay on (or subversion of) the film, jarringly intercutting excerpts from it with a written commentary that calls it "Christian and sadistic".
 See more »